lingyun-wu/CarND-Project-05/writeup_template.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.
+To filter false positives, I first used function `apply_threshold` to get off heated area with value less than 2.
+I then added up all heat map of current frame and previous 9 frames and did `apply_threshold` again to filter out noise which just show up accidently in single frame.

-The third column images above show the results of false positives being filtered and bounding boxes for each car.
+The images in third column of the plot above show the results of false positives being filtered and labels of each car.

 ---